-- their club is trying to put professionalism into skating; - · they are also trying to get their members involved in the design of skate facilities; - they are trying to get infrastructure into the design of open space.
-Existing facilities include the Missingham Spit skate park and the skate park at Lennox Head. - they are not looking for another skate park, but are looking for skate infrastructure; - would like to suggest "skateable structures" or a "pump track"; - a "pump track" is a manufactured skate track made and installed in modules.
+- their club is trying to put professionalism into skating; - they are also trying to get their members involved in the design of skate facilities; - they are trying to get infrastructure into the design of open space.
+Existing facilities • - would like to suggest "skateable structures" or a "pump track"; ٠ - a "pump track" is a manufactured skate track made and installed in modules.
 The joints are filled between the modules so there are no bumps.
-A track can also be made for a fairly low cost on site. - it could also be used as a cycle path; - the best option is to have either astro or real turf immediately next to the track; - examples of manufacturers are Trinity Skate parks (Sunshine Coast) and Precision Skate parks; - you could incorporate skateable elements on a side path making it multi use; - if you mirror the pattern of the "pump track" this would allow for racing.
+A track can also be made for a fairly low cost on site. - it could also be used as a cycle path; - the best option is to have either astro or real turf immediately next to the track; - examples of manufacturers are Trinity Skate parks (Sunshine Coast) and Precision Skate parks: - you could incorporate skateable elements on a side path making it multi use; ٠ - if you mirror the pattern of the "pump track" this would allow for racing. ٠ giving the reserve to the community garden association is limited use of the reserve;